Thames Water: Operations

+Thames Water also removes, treats and disposes of 4.6 e9l of wastewater per day from 15.5 million customers (6 million properties) using 5,123 sewage pumping stations through 109,292 km of managed sewerage mains to 353 sewage treatment works across an area of 13,000 km2 of South England.
+Its Beckton Sewage Treatment Works is one of Europe's largest wastewater treatment works.

+On 1 October 2011, it adopted 40,000 km - an additional 60% - of private sewers and lateral drains to add to its then stock of 68,000 km giving a new network of 108,000 km.
+By 2015, this figure had grown to 109,400 km of managed sewerage mains.

+As of 2022, Thames Water generated 510 GWh per year, or 24% of its total heat and electricity requirements, using renewable energy from biogas, sewage sludge, wind, and solar.
+The company has a target of net zero by 2030.

 Health and safety

 In December 2014 Thames Water pleaded guilty to a charge under the Health and Safety at Work etc. Act 1974 after the death at work of one of its workers.
 It was fined £300,000 with £61,000 prosecution costs.
 The incident occurred at its Coppermills Water Treatment Works in Walthamstow, London E17 in April 2010 when an excavator reversed over and killed the worker in a slow sand filter.
 The prosecution followed an investigation by the Health and Safety Executive.

 Leakage

 2001–06 (RWE's ownership)

 Thames Water was repeatedly criticised for the amount of water that leaked from its pipes by the industry regulator Ofwat and was fined for this.
 In May 2006 the leakage was nearly 900 e6l per day and in June that year Thames Water missed its target for leakage reduction for the third year in a row.
 The Consumer Council for Water, a customers' group, accused Thames Water of continuing to miss its targets for the preceding five years.
 In July 2006, instead of a fine which would have gone "to the exchequer", the company was required to spend an extra £150 million on repairs.